juanvillegas/s2-stripe/README.md

 Generates a pay form to be embedded in any page/post.
 The form has the required classes and ids to be properly styled and referenced with scripts.
 An example of the output can be seen here: <<needs screenshot>>
 There are a few parameters to be used with this shortcode:
-* *s2_level*: its the role the form is going to be created for.
+* *s2_level*: it's the role the form is going to be created for.
 This parameter determines which role the new user is subscribing to, and thus how much he will be charged. (required)
-* *submit_label*: the label to be used in the submit button. (optional. defaults to "Submit")
+* *submit_label*: it's the label to be used in the submit button. (optional. defaults to "Submit")
-* *coupons_enabled*: wether or not the form should give the option to the user to enter coupons. (option. defaults to "false")
+* *coupons_enabled*: indicates wether or not the form should give the option to the user to enter coupons. (option. defaults to "false")

 #### s2_stripe_upgrade